olsenfromhell/Java-Automation-Project/README.md

 ### Automation Project in Java

 This project is dedicated to practicing writing UI and API tests using the Arrange-Act-Assert pattern and Page Object model.
-The technologies and frameworks used in this project include:
+The utils and frameworks used in this project include:

 - Selenide: for browser automation and UI testing.
 - Rest Assured: for API testing.